 While Exchange Traded Funds offer some advantageous benefits to investors, it is important to consider the risks associated with trading ETFs as well.
 The first and most obvious risk is flat price risk to investors as they are not protected from price fluctuations or market volatility.
 Additionally, many ETFs, including the ones in this study, have no bank guarantee and are not FDIC insured.
 Another risk associated with ETFs is the potential mispricing between the Net Asset Value (NAV) and market price.
 Mispricing occurs when ETF shares are traded at a premium or discount to their respective NAV.
 Along with mispricing, tracing error is a concern for Exchange Traded Funds.
 If the Fund is not replicating the asset basket it is tracking, returns may differ from that of holding the underlying assets.
 The existence of a primary and secondary market exposures Funds to mispricing and tracing error risk.
 IN theory, arbitrage opportunities should keep both measures from become large, but this is not always the case.
 Finally, there is the risk that certain ETFs may be less liquid than others.
 Increased illiquidity causes the bid-ask spready to widen which leads to higher trading costs and diminishes the price discovery mechanism in the market.

 Unfortunately, academic literature provides little guidance on the extent of tracking errors and mispricing issues in commodity ETFs.
 Most of the previous literature analyzes stock index ETFs with only a few studies evaluating commodity ETFs.
 Therefore, the objective of this study is to examine the ability of selected agricultural and energy commodity ETFs in tracking the movements of their respective futures-based asset baskets.
 Specifically, the study will focus on the performance of CORN, OSYB, and WEAT in the agricultural sectors and on USO and UGA among energy ETFS over the period of January 2012 through October 2017.
 CORN, SOYB, and WEAT track a weighted basket of corn, soybean, and wheat futures, respectively, listed on the Chicago Mercantile Exchange (CME).
 USO and UGA track the movements of front month WTI crude oil and RBOB gasoline futures listed on the New York Mercantile Exchange (NYMEX).
 While these funds commenced operation between 2006 and 2009, a “buffer zone” was established to account for any issues that may have occurred with the mergence of new Funds.
 Tracking ability for this study is defined as the ability of the ETF to replicate the returns of the respective asset basket held by the Fund.
-Specifically, we will look at the mean absolute difference in tracking error, bias, systematic risk, and an OLD regression to examine how various factors impact the size of tracking errors.
+Specifically, we will look at the mean absolute difference in tracking error, bias, systematic risk, and an OLSregression to examine how various factors impact the size of tracking errors.
 Additionally, this study will conduct a mispricing analysis as an alternative measure of tracking ability.

 Analyzing the tracking ability of ETFS is an important issue as any deviations in tracking could have adverse impacts on portfolio returns.
 The findings of this study will provide much needed evidence on the tracking ability of commodity ETFS that is currently not available in the academic literature.
 Our investigation of factors that affect tracing performance will provide guidance for potential improvements and arbitrage opportunities.
 Thus, this study will be particularly useful for institutional investors, portfolio managers, and individual investors/traders trying to gain exposure to commodity markets and looking for ways to improve decision making in regard to trading this relatively new asset class.